 Working on sight words is so important for kindergarten.
 Students need to be able to recognize and write them to become good readers and writers.
-Since it so important to work on them, I am constantly looking for new and fun ways to work on our sight words to keep it interesting.
+Since it so important to work on them, I am constantly looking for new and fun sight word activities to keep it interesting.

-One of the things that I do at the beginning of the year: I start a a book that I add our sight words to as we learn.
+One of the things that I do at the beginning of the year: I start a notebook that I add our sight words to as we learn them.
 So whenever we are setting up a sight word center, we can put the books at the table for our students to use.
 You will see this book in a lot of the pictures coming up.

 Black Board and Water

-For this center, we had students write the sight word with chalk.
-Then they could erase the word with the water.
-This is a different sensory experience for our students and they really liked going to this center.
+For this center, we had students write a sight word with chalk, then they could erase the word with the water.
+This was a different sensory experience for our students and they really liked going to this center.

 Painting Sight Words

 Along the same line as the previous picture, students painted sight words with water on a blackboard.
 It doesn’t take long to dry and they can keep writing !

 Sight Word Beads

 I bought these beads from Wal-Mart, but you can also find them on Amazon here.
 I put them in a bowl, put out a pipe cleaner and invited students to build sight words.
 So easy!